berjinshabeckh/TSA_EXP9/README.md

 # EX.NO.09 A project on Time series analysis on student score study hours using ARIMA model

-### Date:
+## Name:H.Berjin Shabeck
+## Reg no:212222240018
+## Date:26/10/2024

 ### AIM:
 To Create a project on Time series analysis on student score study hours using ARIMA model in  Python and compare with other models.